kkahrizi/fAST/README.md

 TTR is defined as Cycle/Time when RFU signal reaches the midpoint of the baseline (defined between baselineStart and baselineEnd) and the peak value

 Regression:
 Logistic regression is performed to a fit a logistic curve to the data.
+Logistic regression is only performed around a window on the linear phase.
 TTR is defined as the time by which the fit curve reaches halfway to the asymptote value

-__Note__: If the algorithm can not fit a logistic regression curve, the last cycle is shaved until at most 50 data points are dropped.
-This functionality is required for curves where the peak steady-state value is decreasing over time.
+__v1.1.0 Updates__
+Improved logistic regression for noisy/incomplete data
+Fixed a bug when saving in OS X
+Added ability to limit x-axis when plotting